Millennial poll: 42 percent know someone who has dealt with opioid addiction

 Breaking News Emails

-More than four in ten — 42 percent — millennials personally know someone who has dealt with an opioid addiction, according to a new NBC News GenForward millennial poll.
+More than four in 10 millennials — 42 percent — personally know someone who has dealt with an opioid addiction, according to a new NBC News GenForward millennial poll.

 That includes 17 percent who know someone in their immediate family who has been part of the epidemic, and a quarter who know someone outside of their immediate family.

 That is higher than the percentages of African-American millennials (30 percent), Asian-American millennials (26 percent), and Latino millennials (23 percent) who know someone who has dealt with an opioid addiction.
-Majorities across African-Americans, Asian-Americans and Latinos do not know someone who has been directly impacted by the crisis.
+Majorities of African-Americans, Asian-Americans and Latinos do not know someone who has been directly affected by the crisis.

-The high percentage of white millennials who knows someone who has dealt with opioid addiction is driven by women.
-A 57-percent majority of white women said they know someone who has dealt with opioid addiction.
-White men are not far behind with just over half (51 percent) saying they know someone.
+The high percentage of white millennials who know someone who has dealt with opioid addiction is driven by women.
+A majority of white women (57 percent) said they know someone who has dealt with opioid addiction.
+White men are not far behind, with just over half (51 percent) saying they know someone.

 Millennials who identify as Republican or Republican-leaning are the most likely (48 percent) to know someone who has dealt with opioid addiction.
-Democrats and Democratic-leaners are not far behind with 42 percent saying they know someone who has been part of the issue.
-Thirty seven percent of Independents say they’ve been personally affected.
+Democrats and Democratic-leaners are not far behind, at 42 percent, with independents at 37 percent.

 Half of Republican women said they know someone who has dealt with opioid addiction.

 There are also differences by region.
-Millennials living in the northeast are more likely than those living in other parts of the country to say that they know someone who has dealt with opioid addiction, including 23 percent who know someone in their immediate family who has been affected by the epidemic.
+Millennials living in the Northeast are more likely than those living in other parts of the country to say that they know someone who has dealt with opioid addiction, including 23 percent who know someone in their immediate family who has been affected.

 Two-thirds of white millennials living in the Northeast have a direction connection to the opioid epidemic.